Spring Garden Revival

 Plainville Water Management Guidelines & Restrictions for New Lawn Irrigation

-Proper irrigation is critical for seed germination and establishment.
-During the first two weeks, water lightly 2-3 times daily for 5-10 minutes to keep the top 1/2 inch of soil moist.
-As seedlings mature, transition to deeper, less frequent watering to encourage roots to reach 6-8 inches deep.
-Watering is best done in the early morning, between 5:00-9:00 AM, to minimize evaporation and disease.
-Be aware of municipal water restrictions, including summer odd/even schedules and drought bans.
-For current regulations and guidance, contact: Plainville Water & Sewer Operations
+Proper irrigation is vital for seed germination and establishment.
+During the initial phase, water lightly 2-3 times daily for 5-10 minutes to keep the top 1/2 inch of soil consistently moist.
+As seedlings mature, transition to deeper, less frequent watering to encourage root growth to 6-8 inches.
+Early morning irrigation (between 5:00-9:00 AM) is recommended to minimize evaporation and disease.
+Be aware of municipal water restrictions, such as summer odd/even schedules and drought bans, which are common in Plainville.
+For current regulations and water conservation tips, contact the local water authority.

 Phone: (508) 695-6871